alandaux/alandaux.github.io/RE-Dorian/docs/RE-Dorian-Report.md

 The spatial clustering analysis was conducted by first joining counties to each tweet, and then by grouping tweets by county to count the numebr of tweets in each county.
 The counts of tweets in each county was then joined back to the original county data.
 The same steps were done for the May baseline tweets.
 Threshold distance was then calculated on the counties to create a weight matrix of neighbor objects.
 Then a Getis Ord statistic was used to calculate hot and cold spots.

-Specific code for my analysis can be found [here](procedure/code/Birding Analysis Code)
+Specific code for my analysis can be found [here](https://github.com/alandaux/RE-Dorian/tree/main/procedure/code)

 ## Replication Results

-Temporal Analysis of Bird Related Tweets
+**Figure 1: Temporal Analysis of Bird Related Tweets**
 ![Temporal Analysis](figures/birdsbyhour)

-There is a general pattern of the number of bird related tweets rising in the morning.
+There is a general pattern of the number of bird related tweets rising in the morning (Figure 1).
 Notably, there is a spike of bird related tweets on April 30th.

-Count of Unique Words found in Bird Related Tweets
+**Figure 2: Count of Unique Words found in Bird Related Tweets**
 ![Unique words](figures/birdUniqueWords)

-The most common word found in bird related tweets was morning, corresponding to the spike of bird related tweets seen in the morning hours in the temporal analysis.
+The most common word found in bird related tweets was morning, corresponding to the spike of bird related tweets seen in the morning hours in the temporal analysis (Figure 2).

-Word Network of Bird Tweets around Bird Day
+**Figure 3: Word Network of Bird Tweets around Bird Day**
 ![Word Network of Birds](figures/wordNetworkofBirdTweets)

-The word network of tweets from the contextual analysis begins to show where there are strong birding communities, such as those around central park.
+The word network of tweets from the contextual analysis begins to show where there are strong birding communities, such as those around central park (Figure 3).

-Tweet Locations Around Bird Day
+**Figure 4: Tweet Locations Around Bird Day**
 ![Bird Twitter Activity](figures/tweetLocationsAroundBirdDay)

-Locations of bird related tweets are pretty sporadic, but there seems to be higher numbers of tweets along the East Coast, starting around Virginia to Vermont.
+Locations of bird related tweets are pretty sporadic, but there seems to be higher numbers of tweets along the East Coast, starting around Virginia to Vermont (Figure 4).

-Clusters of Twitter Activity Around Bird Day
+**Figure 5: Clusters of Twitter Activity Around Bird Day**
 ![Hot Spot Analysis](figures/clustersofTwitterActivityAroundBirdDay)

-Cluster of high activity of bird related tweets around bird day can be found on the East Coast, on the southern tip of florida, on the Louisiana coast, in Alabama and northern Indiana/ southern Michigan.
+Clusters of high activity of bird related tweets around bird day can be found on the East Coast, on the southern tip of Florida, on the Louisiana coast, in Alabama and northern Indiana/ southern Michigan (Figure 5).

 ## Unplanned Deviations from the Protocol